 When it comes to booking a free Alaska Airlines stopover, there are some rules and guidelines you need to be aware of:

 - Most stopovers are limited to partner hubs.
-For example, you can book a free stopover in the example below because you are flying British Airways through London.
-Other examples of this would be flying Qatar Airways with a stopover in Doha, Iberia with a stopover in Madrid, and Japan Airlines with a stopover in Tokyo.
+In the example below, you can book a free stopover by flying Iberia through Madrid.
+Other examples would be flying British Airways with a stopover in London, Qatar Airways with a stopover in Doha, Finnair with a stopover in Helsinki, or Japan Airlines with a stopover in Tokyo.

 - Each one-way trip can have a stopover.
 So, you could potentially book two stopovers on a round-trip: One on the way out and one on the way back.
 This opens up even more opportunities to explore somewhere new for free!